-One of the first lunar eclipses observed by humans gave rise to hundreds of stories that attempted to explain the phenomenon.
-In this production, the nightmare becomes revealed for the first time in the world of dreams.
+One of the first lunar eclipses observed by humans gave rise to hundreds of stories that tried to explain that phenomenon.
+In this story, the nightmare revealed for the first time in the world of drams.

-Érebo, a dark creature that wanders among the shadows, lives in a dark world observing how people's dreams are created. Érebo does not know what it is to dream, as he doesn't have the capacity to do so in his creature body.
-However, each evening he watches as Elhüa, goddess of the night, places the moon in the sky to begin unfolding the dreams of people.
+Érebo, a dark creature that wanders among the shadows, lives in a dark world observing how dreams are created for the rest of the people. Érebo does not know what it is to dream, however, he observes each night as Elhüa, goddess of the night, places the moon in the sky to begin unfolding the dreams of people.

-Érebo, disturbed by his curiosity, ascends to the human world and decides to steal the moon, believing that with it in his hands he can immerse himself in the beautiful world of dream and fantasy.
+One day Érebo, disturbed by his curiosity, ascends to the human world and decides to steal the moon believing that with it in his hands he can immerse himself in the world of beautiful dream and fantasy.

-Érebo's attempts are unsuccessful and he becomes increasingly desperate as he fails.
-He decides to break the moon into thousands of pieces, lacking the awareness that this act destroys the world of pleasant dreams and emboldens the world of nightmares.

-Meanwhile, Elhüa tries desperately to find and repair the pieces of the moon to save people from suffering nightmares night after night, never to rest again.
+However, all his attempts are unsuccessful, and desperate for his failure, he decides to break the moon into thousands of pieces, without being aware that with this act he is destroying the world of pleasant dreams, to generate the world of nightmares.
+Elhüa, meanwhile, will try desperately to find the moon, or people will suffer nightmares night after night to never rest again.

-"an explosion of rhythm, colour and sensitivity" El diario del alto aragon

-Creative team

-Music by
+flute piano & electronic

-Marcos Fernández
+Music by Marcos Fernández

-Libretto by

-Guillermo Laporta & Tagore González
+Libretto by Guillermo Laporta & Tagore González

-Set & light design
+Set & light design David Orrico

-David Orrico

-Assistant Dramaturg

-Natalia Calderón
+Assistant Dramaturg Natalia Calderón